confdroid/selected-publications/README.md

 CASTLE members can push their new publications in this repository.
 The publication website of CASTLE homepage will fetch data in this repository and display the publications [here](http://sccpu2.cse.ust.hk/castle/publication/).

+## ✨ New Features

+- Now we support hosting paper's author version or slides in this repository.
+Just put your preprints or slides in the [assets](.assets) folder and refer to them in the publication declaration file with `{ASSETS}` as url prefix.
+For example, `"paperUrl": "{ASSETS}/DArcher-FSE21.pdf`, which will be resolved as `https://castlelab.github.io/selected-publications/assets/DArcher-FSE21.pdf`.

 ## Add Your Publication

 ### Clone or Pull the Project